madnessxd/PWA-Minimal/README.md

 # PWA-Minimal
-The minimal requirements for turning your webside into an PWA.
+The minimal requirements for turning your website into a PWA.

 Live demo: https://dennisreep.nl/pwa/